xbeat/Machine-Learning/README.md

 Introduction to Time Series Anomaly Detection

 Time series anomaly detection is a crucial task in various domains, including IoT, cybersecurity, and industrial monitoring.
 Spatial-Temporal Normality Learning (STEN) is an advanced technique that combines spatial and temporal information to identify anomalies in time series data.
 This presentation will explore STEN and its implementation using Python.

+## Surprising Boolean Behavior of Empty Lists in Python

+Understanding Empty Lists as Truth Values

+Python's truth value testing of empty lists exhibits interesting behavior.
+While an empty list \[\] evaluates to False in boolean contexts, a nested empty list \[\[\]\] is considered True because it contains one element (which happens to be an empty list).

 ## Accelerating Deep Learning with Mixed Precision Training